-It's important to speak to Community Projects & Partnerships Officer -Youth.
-A link to the funding application will then be provided.
+Rapid Response grants are for emerging needs that require a quick response.
+It's important to speak to Council's Community

+Projects and Partnerships Officer - Community Safety and Impact at grants@fairfieldcity.nsw.gov.au A link to the funding application will then be provided.